Syrian rebels down Russian plane, kill pilot

 Although the Russian pilot escaped the crash, he was killed by rebels who had tried to capture him, the source said.

+Tharir al-Sham, a jihadist group spearheaded by the former Syrian branch of al Qaeda, claimed responsibility for shooting down the plane, saying one of its fighters had scored a direct hit with a shoulder launched anti-aircraft missile.

+“This work is the least we can do to revenge our people.
+Let the criminal invaders know that our skies are not a picnic and they will not pass through without paying a price God willing,” senior commander Mahmoud Turkomani said in a statement released by the group.

-Russia’s Defence Ministry said that the aircraft was downed by a portable surface-to-air missile.
+Russia’s Defence Ministry also said that the aircraft was downed by a portable surface-to-air missile.
 The pilot reported that he had ejected by parachute, and he was later killed on the ground.

 “The pilot died in a fight with terrorists,” it said.